 Using the Lagrangians above, the potential of the $N\Delta$ interaction can be constructed as,

-where the $u$ and $u^\alpha$ are the spinor for nucleon and the Rarita-Schwinger vector-spinor for $\Delta$ baryon, respectively.
-And $q$, $k_{(1,2)}$, and $k'_{(1,2)}$ are the momenta of the exchange meson, initial and final nucleons or $\Delta$ baryons.
-The flavor factors $I^{(d,c)}_i$ for certain meson exchange and total isospin are presented in Table~\ref{flavor factor}. \tabcolsep{0.345cm} The propagators of certain exchanged mesons are of usual forms as $ P_e(q^2)={if_{i}(q^{2})}/{(q^2-m_e^2)}$ and $P_e^{\mu\nu}(q^2)={if_{i}(q^{2})(-g^{\mu\nu}+{q^{\mu}q^{\nu}}/{m_e^2})}/{(q^2-m_e^2)} $ where $m_e$ is the mass of the exchanged meson.
-The form factor $f_{i}(q^{2})$ is used to compensate the off-shell effect of exchanged meson.
-In this work, we introduce four types of form factors to check the effect of the form factor on the results, which have the form as~\cite{He:2019rva},
+where the $u$ and $u^\alpha$ are the spinor for nucleon and the Rarita-Schwinger vector-spinor for $\Delta$ baryon, respectively, and $q$, $k_{(1,2)}$, and $k'_{(1,2)}$ are the momenta of the exchange meson, and the initial and final nucleons or $\Delta$ baryons.
+The flavor factors $I^{(d,c)}_i$ for certain meson exchange and total isospin are presented in Table~\ref{flavor factor}. \tabcolsep{0.345cm} The propagators of exchanged mesons are of the usual forms of $ P_e(q^2)={if_{i}(q^{2})}/{(q^2-m_e^2)}$ and $P_e^{\mu\nu}(q^2)={if_{i}(q^{2})(-g^{\mu\nu}+{q^{\mu}q^{\nu}}/{m_e^2})}/{(q^2-m_e^2)} $ where $m_e$ is the mass of the exchanged meson.
+The form factor $f_{i}(q^{2})$ is used to compensate the off-shell effect of the exchanged meson.
+In this work, we introduce four types of form factors to check the effect of the form factor on the results.
+These have the forms~\cite{He:2019rva},

 where the $q_t^2$ denotes the value of $q^2$ at the kinematical threshold.
 The cutoff is parametrized as a form of $\Lambda_e=m+\alpha_e~0.22$ GeV.
-In the current work, we will change the $q^2$ in the cross diagram to $-|q^2|$ to avoid the singularities as done in Ref.~\cite{Gross:2008ps}.
+In the current work, we change the $q^2$ in the cross diagram to $-|q^2|$ to avoid the singularities as done in Ref.~\cite{Gross:2008ps}.

-In this work, we will adopt the Bethe-Salpeter equation to obtain the $N\Delta$ scattering amplitudes.
-With the spectator quasipotential approximation~\cite{Gross:2010qm,He:2012zd,He:2011ed}, the Bethe-Salpeter equation was reduced into a 3-dimensional qBSE, which is further reduced into a 1-dimensional equation with fixed spin-parity $J^P$ after a partial-wave decomposition as~\cite{He:2015cca,He:2015mja,He:2017aps},
+In this work, we adopt the Bethe-Salpeter equation to obtain the $N\Delta$ scattering amplitudes.
+With the spectator quasipotential approximation~\cite{Gross:2010qm,He:2012zd,He:2011ed}, the Bethe-Salpeter equation was reduced into a three-dimensional qBSE, which is further reduced into a one-dimensional equation with fixed spin-parity $J^P$ after a partial-wave decomposition as~\cite{He:2015cca,He:2015mja,He:2017aps},

 where the sum extends only over nonnegative helicity $\lambda''$.
-With the spectator approximation, the $G_0({\rm p}'')$ is reduced from 4-dimensional propagator $G^{4D}_0({ p}'')$, which can be written down in the center-of-mass frame with $P=(W,{\bm 0})$ as,
+With the spectator approximation, the $G_0({\rm p}'')$ is reduced from the 4-dimensional propagator $G^{4D}_0({ p}'')$, which can be written down in the center-of-mass frame with $P=(W,{\bm 0})$ as,